-Proposals Required - I openie Approval Election of directors Majority of Votes Cast for Each Nominee Advisory vote to approve executive compensation Majority of Votes Cast 3.
-Ratification of auditors Majority of Votes Cast
+Prop osals Required Approval 1.
+I Election of directors Majority of Votes Cast for Each Nominee 2.
+A Advisory vote to approve executive compensation Majority of Votes Cast 3.
+F Ratification of auditors Majority of Votes Cast

 Director Resignation Policy.
 In accordance with our bylaws with respect to an uncontested election of directors, a director nominee must receive more votes cast "for" than "against" his or her election in order to be elected to the Board.
 Pursuant to our bylaws and Corporate Governance Guidelines, each director promptly following his or her failure to receive a majority of votes cast for his or her election is required to tender a contingent, irrevocable resignation.
 If this occurs, the Governance Committee will consider such resignation and make a recommendation to the Board regarding whether to accept or reject such resignation.
 The Board will act on the Governance Committee's recommendation within 90 days of the date the election results are certified and publicly disclose its decision.